HD 92945

-HD 92945 is a K-type main sequence star in the constellation of Hydra.
+HD 92945 is a K-type main sequence star located 70 light years away in the northern constellation of Hydra.
 Its apparent visual magnitude varies by 0.02 magnitudes and is approximately 7.72 at maximum brightness.

 Debris disk

-In 2007, a debris disk with estimated dust mass 0.047±0.003 has been observed around the star by coronagraphic imaging, using the ACS and NICMOS instruments on the Hubble Space Telescope.
+In 2007, a debris disk with estimated dust mass 0.047±0.003 Earth mass has been observed around the star by coronagraphic imaging, using the ACS and NICMOS instruments on the Hubble Space Telescope.
 It appears to extend 45 to 175 astronomical units from HD 92945.

-The disk has a gap at radius 73±3 AU which may be carved by the planet, but no planet with mass exceeding 1-2 was observed in the gap.
+The disk has a gap 20±10 AU wide at a radius of 73±3 AU, which may be being carved by a planet.
+No planet with mass exceeding 1-2 was observed in the gap, but a lower-mass planet or a chain of two planets are still possible.

 Evidence for a planet via astrometric observations was presented in 2024.
+It could be explain the presence of the gap through long-term resonances with the disk, as its orbital separation is much less than the gap's radius and thus the planet would not be carving the disk directly.
+Alternatively, both the inner planet and an additional planet within the gap could be shepherding the disk through long-term gravitational interactions.